2014

 • RL’s 2nd Annual Dance-A-Thon 2014 helped us raise $25,552.

-• Go Beyond while Producing In The Heights.
+Go Beyond while Producing In The Heights.
 We are reaching out to schools and regional productions of In The Heights, to go beyond the stage and help us fundraise to provide opportunities for our community to experience the power of the performing arts.
-Click here to learn more.
+Learn more at https://revolucionlatina.org/proj/in-the-heights/

 Scroll to Top